WiedenheftLab/gb2fasta/README.md

         gb2fasta help:

-This script is developed to fetch sequences from multifasta file by using a list of accession numbers to fetch.
+This script is developed to convert genbank files to fasta.

 SeqIO package from Bio is required to fetch sequences.
 Additionally, tqdm is required to provide a progress bar since some multifasta files can contain long and many sequences.